G4S plc UK DK : Director/PDMR Shareholding () | aktiencheck.de

 PDMR transaction - Initial Notification

-The Company announces that on 9 March 2017, Jon Corner, Regional President - Asia Pacific, was granted a conditional award over ordinary shares of 25 pence each in the Company as set out below.
+The Company announces that on 13 March 2017, Steven Mogford, a person discharging managerial responsibility within G4S plc purchased 10,000 ordinary shares of 25 pence each in the Company as set out below.

 Further details are provided below in accordance with Article 19.3 of the Markets Abuse Regulation.